tigeraniya/papy/doc/source/introduction.rst

 task is split into sub-tasks which are evaluated in some order on the data to be processed.

-*PaPy* allows to create a data-processing pipeline intuitive components:
+*PaPy* allows to create a data-processing pipeline from components of isolated
+functionality:

-  * the function wrapping *Pipers*
+  * the function wrapping *Workers*
+  * the connection capable *Pipers*
   * the topology defining *Dagger*
   * the parallel executors *IMaps*

-The *Dagger* connects *Pipers* via pipes into a directed acyclic graph, while the *IMaps* are assigned to *Pipers* and evaluate their function either locally using threads or processes or on remote hosts.
+The *Dagger* connects *Pipers* via pipes into a directed acyclic graph, while the *IMaps* are assigned to *Pipers* and evaluate their *Workers* either locally using threads or processes or on remote hosts.
+The *Workers* allow to compose multiple functions while the *Pipers* allow to connect the inputs and outputs of *Workers* as defined by the *Dagger* topology.

-The input data can be processed in parallel if the input is a collection (or can be split into one) of data-items: files, messages, sequences, arrays etc. (in general picklable python objects).
+The input data can be processed in parallel if it is a collection (or it can be split into one) of data-items: files, messages, sequences, arrays etc. (in general all picklable python objects are valid input items).

-*PapPy* is written in and for Python this means that the user is expected to write Python functions with defined call/return semantics, but the function code is largely arbitrary e.g. they can call a perl script or import a library.
+*PaPy* is written in and for Python this means that the user is expected to write Python functions with defined call/return semantics, but the function code is largely arbitrary e.g. they can call a perl script or import a library.
-*PaPy* focuses on modularity, functions should be re-used and composed within pipelines and *Pipers*.
+*PaPy* focuses on modularity, functions should be re-used and composed within pipelines and *Workers*.

 The *PaPy* pipeline automatically logs it's execution is resistant to exceptions and timeouts should work on all platforms where ``multiprocessing`` is available